N-acetyl-L-cysteine: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Some clinical, animal, and in vitro research suggests that due to its antioxidant and anti-inflammatory effects, N-acetyl cysteine might have a protective effect against lung damage caused by cigarette smoke or ischemia.
-Additionally, N-acetylcysteine can act as a mucolytic agent and reduce the formation of phlegm.
+Some clinical, animal, and in vitro studies suggest that due to its antioxidant and anti-inflammatory effects, N-acetylcysteine may have a protective effect against lung injury caused by cigarette smoke or ischemia.
+In addition, N-acetylcysteine can act as a mucolytic agent and reduce sputum production.

 Usages associés